Dashcam video released from Tiger Woods' DUI arrest

 - His 2015 Mercedes-Benz showed signs of "fresh damage" on the driver's side, according to records

-(CNN)Dashcam video showing Tiger Woods' Memorial Day encounter with police was made available Wednesday, shedding more light on the golfer's much-scrutinized arrest on suspicion of driving under the influence.
+(CNN)Dashcam video showing Tiger Woods' Memorial Day encounter with police was made available to the media Wednesday, shedding more light on the golfer's arrest on suspicion of driving under the influence.

+One video shows a Jupiter, Florida police officer giving Woods a field sobriety test.
+Before they start, Woods puts his right foot on the hood of the officer's car, and spends some time tying his shoe.
+Woods is wearing shorts, a dark hat and a light-colored shirt.

+At one point the officer asks him, "Are you alright?" then tells him he can do the tests without shoes.

+Woods then walks unsteadily through the frame.
+He returns to begin the tests.

-CNN will review the video and update this story with details.
+CNN continues to review the videos and will update this story with details.

-According to documents released Tuesday, police in Jupiter, Florida, discovered Woods early Monday on the side of the road with his 2015 Mercedes-Benz running, its brake lights illuminated and right turn signal flashing.
+According to documents released Tuesday, police discovered Woods early Monday on the side of the road with his Mercedes-Benz running.
 His car showed signs of "fresh damage" on the driver's side of the vehicle, according to the records.
 He was by himself and wearing his seat belt.

 One of the reports said Woods had to be awakened and that his speech was slow and slurred but that he was "cooperative."